 Versatility is synonymous with Culture Shock.
 Producing some of the most memorable classics as well as future classics since his production’s inception, the powerhouse producer himself is known internationally for his diversified discography and attention to detail.
 Time and time again he’s come full circle creating some of the most internationally-supported music in drum and bass.
 2018 is no different.

 Just after his floor-quaking rhythmic banger “Bunker,” Culture Shock‘s “There For You” is a delightful switch up from his most recent batch of productions in the best way.
+Released as a collaborative effort by Ram in partnership with Mau5trap Records, this one is pure bliss.
 Featuring an ethereal orchestra of synthesized sounds creating an atmospheric bliss, Culture Shock has once again proved to anyone listening that he’s only just begun.

 More recently, he’s been slowly but steadily announcing his new releases through a series of “Sequences” rather than releasing all of his music at once.
 As seen above, he’s curated one of the most visually-appealing music videos I’ve seen in ages.
 Absolute magic.